 Cheese and Charcuterie Hot Pockets

-When I was younger I would beg my mom to buy me hot pockets—the pepperoni pizza flavor, not the ham and cheese because those were gross—and she would indulge me every now and then.
-It was rare though.
+When I was younger I would beg my mom to buy me hot pockets and she would indulge me every now and then.
 I loved them when I was younger, but I recently tried one and it wasn’t all that I remembered it to be.
-That might have to do with the fact that I was impatient and didn’t warm it enough and so the middle was cold and then I just ate it cold anyway because I was lazy.
-But also, they might just not be good?
-These Cheese and Charcuterie Hot Pockets are a grown up version that you can whip up in no time at all, and taste 100 times better than the frozen kind.
-The grocery store does all the work for us because it uses frozen puff pastry filled with grainy mustard, fig jam, prosciutto, capicola or salami, and brie cheese.
+That might have to do with the fact that I was impatient and didn’t warm it enough and so the middle was cold.
+Then I just ate it cold anyway because I was lazy.
+These Cheese and Charcuterie Hot Pockets are a grown up version that you can whip up in no time.
+I think they taste 100 times better than the frozen kind.
+The grocery store does all the work for us thanks to frozen puff pastry.
+They’re filled with grainy mustard, fig jam, prosciutto, capicola or salami, and brie cheese.
 Finish it off with a drizzle of honey and you’d swear you were eating from your favorite cheese board.

-If you were a big fan of pizza hot pockets as a kid—or even now as an adult, I’m not judging—then you’ll love these.
-They’re like a grown up hot pocket and I think you deserve to treat yourself to a glass of wine and a few of these this week.
+If you were a big fan of pizza hot pockets as a kid, then you’ll love these.
+They’re a bit more sophisticated and would be a great addition to snack time cocktail hour.
 Be sure to let me know what you think below.
 As always, thank you so much for reading and following along!

 Cheese and Charcuterie Hot Pockets